DevchamploO/Material_UI_Palette/README.md

-# Material_UI_Palette
+# Material UI Palette
 Copy official Material UI colors to the clipboard in Hex, RGB or RGBA values

-Built in jQuery, html, and CSS.
+Built in vanilla JS, html, and CSS.